akka/akka-persistence-cassandra/README.md

     resolvers += "krasserm at bintray" at "http://dl.bintray.com/krasserm/maven"

-    libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.3.3"
+    libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra-12" % "0.3.4"

-This version of `akka-persistence-cassandra` depends on Akka 2.3.4 and is cross-built against Scala 2.10.4 and 2.11.0.
+This version of `akka-persistence-cassandra` depends on Akka 2.3.5 and is cross-built against Scala 2.10.4 and 2.11.0.
 It is compatible with Cassandra protocol version 1.2.

 Journal plugin
 --------------

 ### Features

-- All operations required by the Akka Persistence [journal plugin API](http://doc.akka.io/docs/akka/2.3.4/scala/persistence.html#journal-plugin-api) are fully supported.
+- All operations required by the Akka Persistence [journal plugin API](http://doc.akka.io/docs/akka/2.3.5/scala/persistence.html#journal-plugin-api) are fully supported.
 - The plugin uses Cassandra in a pure log-oriented way i.e. data are only ever inserted but never updated (deletions are made on user request only or by persistent channels, see also [Caveats](#caveats)).
 - Writes of messages and confirmations are batched to optimize throughput.
-See [batch writes](http://doc.akka.io/docs/akka/2.3.4/scala/persistence.html#batch-writes) for details how to configure batch sizes.
+See [batch writes](http://doc.akka.io/docs/akka/2.3.5/scala/persistence.html#batch-writes) for details how to configure batch sizes.
 The plugin was tested to work properly under high load.
 - Messages written by a single processor are partitioned across the cluster to achieve scalability with data volume by adding nodes.

 ### Configuration